filkat34/filkat34/README.md

 ## Hi, I'm Filippos 👋
-Web Developer | PHP & TypeScript | Building scalable web applications
+Web Developer | PHP & TypeScript

 ## About me
 Software developer focused on web and mobile programming.
 Former educator with a PhD in Comparative Literature and a background in Cognitive Science and Translation.
 Passionate about building scalable backend systems and intuitive user interfaces, especially in EdTech.